w3c/market-data-odrl-profile/discussions/2020-07-22/terms.md

 In most, if not all, cases, the Debtor is a Redistributor or Consumer of data, peridically updating the Originator on something happening in their jurisdiction with regards to a data set.
 The big difference between the notification duty modeled above and standard reporting duties is their periodicity: while notification only need happen once, reporting must be repeated.

+### Action Scopes

+**Controls:** The debtor reports on their implementation of access controls.

+**Usage:** The debtor reports on their usage of the asset as specified in the duty.

-Example: Vendor Y must send Exchange X a *report* each month listing products delivered to devices under Vendor Y's entitlement control, used by professional subscribers, summarized at the location level.
+Usage Example: Vendor Y must send Exchange X a *report* each month listing products delivered to devices under Vendor Y's entitlement control, used by professional subscribers, summarized at the location level.
 The action for this example has an action scope of Usage, with a unitOfCount of Device.
 Since the report is required monthly, the duty has a timeInterval of monthly, and the action specifies that it must be done once per month.

 Read more: [Reporting Duties](https://github.com/w3c/market-data-odrl-profile/issues/7)